blablacar/redis-dictator/README.md

 - `svc_name`: The Service/Cluster Name (default is `local`)
 - `log_level`: The log level `DEBUG`, `INFO`, `WARN`, `FATAL` (default is `INFO`)
+- `http_port`: The port of the HTTP listener, used for interact with Dictator (Disable/Enable)
 - `zk_hosts`: An array of strings of Zookeeper nodes (default is `localhost:2181`)
 - `node`: The Redis node info (detailed bellow)